catpaladin/catpaladin.github.io/content/posts/interfaces.md

 The fundamental difference is in who defines the interfaces and how they're connected to implementations:

-1. **TypeScript**: Library authors define interfaces, application developers implement them. ↔️ _Tight coupling_
+1. **TypeScript**: Library authors define interfaces, application developers implement them.
+Alternatively, you can use satisfies for looser coupling. ↔️ _Flexibe coupling_
 2. **Python**: Library authors expect method signatures, application developers provide matching objects.
 Type checkers optionally verify. ↔️ _Loose coupling with optional checking_
 3. **Go**: Application developers define interfaces based on what they need, and any library that happens to have matching methods automatically works. ↔️ _Perfect decoupling_